used TimeDock on two of Christchurch’s biggest building projects

 Say the guys are doing a charge-out role, we can take care of the variations and charging out most accurately.

-The scale of the jobs that Alu-Fix undertake means that with TimeDock they're now highly efficient with their record keeping, job management and costing, giving them tangible return on investment.
+The scale of the jobs that Alu-Fix undertake means that with TimeDock they're now highly efficient with their record keeping, job management and costing, giving them tangible return on investment from their time clock system.

 The benefits are better records when clocking a job, especially when some jobs clock 60,000 hours.
 Some jobs take 3 years.
 As you're going through, you can check hours as a percentage of a job against where you're at.
 You also get a cost breakdown of your labour, because every worker is on a different hourly rate.
 It helps collate it all for you and shows how much the job's wages cost you.
 That's one of the biggest things I like - better reports.